PECOS-packages/PECOS/design/surface-logical-circuit-guppy.md

 Unknown` can describe qubit count, area, duration, or volume at different refinement stages.

-Tools should be able to inspect the cheapest sufficient view without forcing physical-circuit generation:
+Tools should be able to inspect the cheapest sufficient projection without forcing physical-circuit generation:

-1. the cell contract for type, logical-effect, and resource-bound analysis;
+1. the instruction signature plus shape summary for type, logical-effect, and resource-bound analysis;
-2. a protocol/composite view showing subcells and their partial order;
+2. a protocol/composite view showing constituent realizations and partial order;
 3. a mapped view with concrete physical resources and scheduled intervals;
 4. the physical circuit with gates, measurements, resets, and feedback;
 5. the executed QIS trace, normalized TickCircuit, and DEM.